 - Humeira Iqtidar and Tanika Sarkar eds.
 Tolerance, Secularisation and Democratic Politics in South Asia, Cambridge University Press, 2018

 - Humeira Iqtidar and David Lehmann eds., Fundamentalisms: Critical Concepts in Religions (4 Volume collection), Routledge, October 2011.

-- Jizya Against Nationalism: Abul 'Ala Maududi's Attempt at Decolonizing Political Theory, Journal of Politics, accepted for publication.
+- Jizya Against Nationalism: Abul 'Ala Maududi's Attempt at Decolonizing Political Theory, forthcoming Journal of Politics.

 - “How long is Life?
 Neoliberalism and Islamic Piety” Critical Inquiry, 43:4, Summer 2017

 - “Redefining ‘Tradition’ in Political Thought” European Journal of Political Theory, October 2016, 15: 424-444

 - “Conspiracy Theories as Political Imaginary” Political Studies, March 2016, 64(1): 200-215